Prostitution in the United Kingdom: Extent

 The total number of prostitutes in the United Kingdom is not known exactly and is difficult to assess.
-In 2009, authorities and NGOs estimated that approximately 100,000 persons in the country were engaged in prostitution.
-Research published in 2015 indicated that there were approximately 72,800 sex workers in the UK; 88% were women, 6% men and 4% transgender.
-According to a 2009 study by TAMPEP, of all prostitutes in the UK, 41% were foreigners; however, in London this percentage was 80%.
-The total number of migrant prostitutes was significantly lower than in other Western countries (such as Spain and Italy where the percentage of all migrant prostitutes was 90%).
-The migrant prostitutes came from: Central Europe 43%, the Baltic states 10%, Eastern Europe 7%, the Balkans 4%, other EU countries 16%, Latin America 10%, Asia 7%, Africa 2%, North America 1%.
+At the beginning of the 21st century a rough estimate of 80,000 was widely quoted.
+In 2009, authorities and NGOs estimated that about 100,000 persons in the country were engaged in prostitution.
+Research published in 2015 indicated that there were about 72,800 sex workers in the UK; 88% were women, 6% men and 4% transgender men and women.
+According to a 2009 study by TAMPEP, of all prostitutes in the UK, 41% were foreign; however, in London this percentage was 80%.
+The total number of migrant prostitutes was significantly lower than in other Western countries, such as Spain and Italy, where 90% of all prostitutes were migrants.
+The migrant prostitutes came from: Central Europe (includes Poland, Hungary, Slovakia and Czech Republic) 43%, the Baltic states 10%, Eastern Europe (includes Romania and Bulgaria) 7%, the Balkans 4%, other EU countries 16%, Latin America 10%, Asia 7%, Africa 2%, North America 1%.
 Thirty-five different countries of origin were identified.
 According to data from the Office for National Statistics, prostitution contributed £5.3 billion to the UK economy in 2009.
 In 2015, the HMRC set up a dedicated "adult entertainment task force" to collect unpaid income tax from, among others, online escort agencies.

 The sex trade in the UK takes diverse forms, including street prostitution, escort prostitution and prostitution conducted from premises.
 The premises used include massage parlours, saunas, private flats and Soho walk-ups.
 In 2003, undercover police visited the lap dancing club Spearmint Rhino on Tottenham Court Road in London and claimed that it was a front for prostitution.
 In 2008, a study compiled by the Poppy Project found brothels in all 33 London local authority areas.
 Westminster had the highest number with 71, compared with 8 in Southwark.
 For this study the researchers had posed as potential customers and had telephoned 921 brothels that had advertised in local newspapers.
-The researchers estimated that the brothels generated between £50M and £130M a year.
+The researchers estimated that the brothels generated between £50m and £130m a year.
 Many brothels operated through legitimate businesses which were licensed as saunas or massage parlours.
 However, the vast majority were in private flats in residential areas.
-The report found 77 different ethnicities among the prostitutes, with many from areas such as Eastern Europe and South-East Asia.
+The report found 77 different ethnicities among the prostitutes.
 The study has been called "the most comprehensive study ever conducted into UK brothels" but its methodology has been criticised, and it has been rejected by sex workers' activists and academic studies.
-The size of brothels in the UK is often small; Cari Mitchell, speaking for the English Collective of Prostitutes in 2008, said that "most brothels are discreetly run by two or three women, sometimes with a receptionist, or one woman, usually an ex-sex worker who employs two or three others".
+Brothels in the UK are often small; Cari Mitchell, speaking for the English Collective of Prostitutes in 2008, said that "most brothels are discreetly run by two or three women, sometimes with a receptionist, or one woman, usually an ex-sex worker who employs two or three others".
 There were 55 prosecutions for brothel-keeping in 2013–14 and 96 in 2014–15.
 In 2017, it was reported that some properties were being rented for a short time for use as "pop-up" brothels, sometimes in isolated areas.